 Hi, my name is Jorge Barba.
-I long ago discovered that I had a passion for novelty.
-Always keeping up with the latest, always wanting to know what’s next and more importantly what I can make happen.
+I long ago discovered that I had a passion for novelty while also pursuing excellence.
+Always keeping up with the latest, always wanting to know what’s next, and more importantly what I can make happen.

 I’m fascinated by invention, creation, imagination and the power of the mind that drives all human achievement.
 This blog is my intention of exploring these passions and hopefully contribute some lasting value to the world.

 I’m an entrepreneur.
 Have started three companies, and have been a part of four startups.
 In my early days out of college, I worked as both as an information technology and internet marketing consultant with businesses in the San Diego California area and Baja area of Mexico.
 I’m currently a partner at Blu Maya, an innovation consultancy I started with a couple of my friends to help ordinary companies become extraordinary.